 Agile Ticketing Solutions provides enterprise-class ticketing solutions that can be tailored to meet the needs of the smallest community art house to the largest film festival.
 From full-service ticketing, call center order entry, and online and kiosk sales to customer relationship management and reporting, Agile Ticketing Solutions offers a complete suite of fully integrated software and services designed to support your marketing efforts and ticketing operations.
 Agile Ticketing Solutions is tailored for universities, historic theaters, performing arts venues, and art galleries.

-Eventbrite is one of the most popular online ticketing systems used by entrepreneurs.
+Eventbrite is one of the most popular systems used by entrepreneurs for selling tickets online.
 It allows you to reach new audiences looking for events in their area while organizing the back-end information for your event.
 It integrates well with Facebook events, so people browsing Facebook can purchase directly from the app without going to Eventbrite.
 Track events on the go from any device.
 However, the app doesn’t have enough customizable options for the event page.
 Eventbrite offers two packages for using its services: the Essential Package and the Professional Package.
 For the Essential Package, the service fee is 2% + $0.79 per ticket sold and 2.5% per order for Eventbrite’s payment processing fee.
 For the Professional Package, Eventbrite’s service fee is 3.5% + $1.59 per ticket sold and 2.5% per order for payment processing fees.

 Bizzabo is uniquely designed for medium to large professional organizations that host multiple events per year.
 The platform allows you to integrate your event registration form with your website and offers advanced statistics and analytics compared to many competitors, like Eventbrite.
 The software has integrations with over 750 platforms such as Mailchimp, Slack, Zapier, etc. But, according to some users, setting up your registration page takes more time than other event ticketing platforms.
 Also, some customers complain that it’s difficult to customize the look and feel of event pages.